 The area covered by this Plan are those suburbs and localities within the boundaries of the Bayside (LGA).
-The area is approximately 50 km2 and is located approximately 12 km south of Sydney CBD.
+The area is approximately 50 km2 and is located in Sydney's southern and south-eastern suburbs - between 7 and 12 kilometres south of the Sydney CBD.
+The Bayside Council area is bounded by the City of Canterbury Bankstown, Wolli Creek, the Cooks River, the Inner West Council area and the City of Sydney in the north, Randwick City in the east, Botany Bay and the Georges River in the south, and the Georges River Council area in the west.
 The area contains 28 suburbs and localities.
 The neighbouring LGAs are shown in the Map 1.